 Roadies are the speedy carriers and trusty lifters of Marching Band equipment—they are the ones who get drum sets, percussion equipment, xylophones, props, and other crucial items on and off the field before and after every halftime show and competition.
 This year, Roadies will be providing assistance for seven competitions and at least five halftime appearances.
 Volunteer for the entire season, or on a week-by-week basis.
 Plenty of hands are needed to make sure the show runs smoothly.
 The Roadie team leader works with the Marching Band staff, handles volunteer sign-ups, and coordinates the Roadie team before each outing.
 Roadies also enjoy the best perk of all—being on the field with the Glen Ridge Marching Band during each performance as well as free admission to competitions.

-The annual GRMPA Cabaret Show is a combination fund-raiser, community-builder, talent show, and one of the most enjoyable events of the year!
-GRMPA organizes a production featuring the talents of students, parents, and faculty in a true club atmosphere; last year’s sell-out performance was at Just Jake’s in Montclair.
+The annual GRMPA Cabaret Night is a combination fund-raiser, community-builder, talent show, and one of the most enjoyable events of the year!
+GRMPA organizes a production featuring the talents of students, parents, and faculty in a true club atmosphere; the February 2017 sell-out performance was at the Old Canal Inn in Nutley.
 Volunteers promote the event, organize the lineup, sell advance reservations, and manage the event on-site.
 Volunteers are needed in January through mid-February, as well as the afternoon of the event.